AdamAliWeb/portfolio/README.md

 ## Issues to fix

--   Update Portfolio Banner
--   Compress Biography sections into a component
+-   Make more animations to the dropdowns

+-   Add a scroll in view animaiton

+-   Organize and comment the code

+-   Add a close button to the modal